 The Earth Foundation and its entities and advertising and promotion agencies assume no liability and are not responsible for, and the Participants hereby forever waive any rights to any claim in connection with, errors and or ambiguity in: (a) The Earth Prize; (b) any related advertising or promotions of The Earth Prize; and or (c) these Official Rules.
 In the event of any ambiguity(ies) or error(s) in these Official Rules, The Earth Foundation reserves the right to modify these Official Rules for clarification purposes or to correct any such error(s) without materially affecting the Terms and Conditions of The Earth Prize.

-Winner List requests will only be accepted after the The Earth Prize Winner and Runners-up have been officially announced by The Earth Foundation.
+Winner List requests will only be accepted after The Earth Prize Winner and Runners-up have been officially announced by The Earth Foundation.
 For the Winner List, send an email with the subject line: “The Earth Prize, Winner List Request” to info@theearthprize.org.

 15.1 Registration Phase